 It’s never really clear til near the end who is most dangerous, as lines between obsession, insanity and the supernatural blur.
 There were times I wasn’t sure who I wanted Gemma to run away from or to, and other times when I felt sorry for Paul, as the couple snooped on his private space.

-Keeping everything claustrophobically within this group of three means that at times it seems slightly repetitive, and once they’re in the Lake Distict a lot of the interactions are variations on the theme.
+Keeping everything claustrophobically within this group of three means it’s occasionally slightly repetitive, and once they’re in the Lake Distict a lot of the interactions are variations on the theme.
 But that tight grouping also means that the landscapes seem always to be neutral.
 Never welcoming, but never menacing, even as dark water laps the nearby shore and crags rise up in the grey sky.

-The Unseen is deeply unsettling rather than scary, and the shocks that there are all surround Gemma; particularly a very discomforting scene where she is getting changed.
+The Unseen is deeply unsettling rather than scary, and the shocks that there are all surround Gemma.

 Initially The Unseen certainly looks like your standard twisty thriller.
 Child bereavement is a familiar trope in films, and occasionally it drifts towards melodrama: dialogue about sin and punishment so often means punishing women, particularly mothers; and there’s a scene where we finally find out what happens to all those tealights we randomly buy in big bags at IKEA on every visit.
 But while parts of the denouement I expected, parts were a total surprise.

 And the performances are terrific.
 Gemma is finally dragged out of her misery by an increasing threat that could be coming from either man.
 She’s been both oblivious to what is going on around her as she sinks, scrabbling, into muddy grief, and terrified by her vulnerability as her sight is repeatedly taken from her.
 It’s a movingly haunting performance from Jasmine Hyde that carries the film.
-I also loved (in a hate-y kind of way) Simon Cotton as Paul, whose creepiness ebbs and flows, and with it our allegiances.
+I also loved Simon Cotton as Paul, whose creepiness ebbs and flows, and with it our allegiances.
 And Richard Flood as Will ably shows the bereaved father’s torment as he clutches at hope that can’t possibly be real.